Breaking News Emails

 Last year, the mayor of a seen-better-days steel town in Western Pennsylvania became the poster child of President Donald Trump's appeal to white working-class Democrats.
 But he’ll soon be out of work after a 26-year-old assistant band director at the local high school beat him in a Democratic primary.

-Monessen Mayor Louis Mavrakis' outspoken support for Trump turned him into a media sensation.
-The 79-year-old former union organizer helped decode Trump's appeal in the Rust Belt on Sunday political talk shows and for major newspapers, where he was quoted saying things like: "If ISIS was to come to Monessen, they'd keep on going.
-They'd say someone already bombed the goddamn place."
+Monessen Mayor Louis Mavrakis’ outspoken praise for Trump and his invitation for the candidate to speak in the town turned the mayor into a media sensation.
+The 79-year-old former union organizer helped decode Trump’s appeal in the Rust Belt on Sunday political talk shows and for major newspapers, where he was quoted saying things like: “If ISIS was to come to Monessen, they’d keep on going.
+They’d say someone already bombed the goddamn place."

 Trump himself made a high-profile visit to Monessen, a town of just 7,500, on Mavrakis’ invitation.
 Trump stood in front of a wall of recycled trash to slam free-trade policies and promised to bring back good-paying coal mining and steel-making jobs.